-Greek myths have had a wide influence on the culture, art, and literature of Western civilization.
-Although they may not be true, the events in Greek mythology may have taken place in real locations.
+Greek myths have had a wide influence on the culture, art, and literature of Western civilization, and the events recounted in them are said to have taken place in real locations.

 By Cliff Blaylock

 Why is it that the myths of Ancient Greece have not only been able to survive, but continue to have a profound and lasting effect on audiences and the world to this day?
 The Olympic Games, still the greatest sporting event on the planet, were supposedly originally held by Hercules in honor of Zeus while mythological beasts such as the Cyclops, hippogriffs, and krakens still rampage in modern blockbusters as they did in the minds of Greek storytellers.

 When it comes to Greek mythology, it seems that we are just as fascinated as ever.